-Securing RA, RE and RL78 Devices at the Edge of the IoT
+Securing RA, RE, RX and RL78 Devices at the Edge of the IoT

 The extraordinary growth of the Internet of Things (IoT) has given rise to a problem.
 While we all enjoy the convenience associated with our connected devices, nearly every day we can read about compromised cars, IoT devices, and the vulnerability of our infrastructure.
 The partnership between Renesas and Veridify addresses the challenges of securing products at the edge of the IoT.